lasisilab/QUAIL-Mex/README.md

 **Data collection method:**
-Surveys were applied through in-person interviews, conducted by one of the PIs (Contreras) and three Mexican research assistants (two biologists and two anthropologists).
+Surveys were applied through in-person interviews, conducted by one of the PIs (Contreras) and four Mexican research assistants (two biologists and two anthropologists).
 Data collection took <50 minutes per person.
 Participants were invited to participate in the study near neighborhood community centers where many women exercise, take classes, or bring their children for enrichment activities.
 All individuals provided IRB consent and received economic compensation.